Roaring Fork Valley · Philanthropy Consulting

 About Lindsay

 As Vice President of Development & Donor Services, Lindsay led a team of 16 professionals and achieved $102 million raised in her final year — the single largest fundraising year in the Foundation’s history.
-She is, above all, a closer: someone who builds the relationship, earns the trust, and knows exactly when and how to make the ask.

 Get in Touch